FxMorin/MoreCulling/README.md

 ## More Info
 Feel free to contribute to the project.
 Make sure to star the project to help out!

-I'm also fine if you use this mod in your modpacks

 Check out [MoreCullingExtra](https://github.com/fxmorin/MoreCullingExtra) for extra culling features

 ### My other optimization/bugfix mods: